SarryGeezOwO/SarryGeezOwO/README.md

   <img src="https://github.com/user-attachments/assets/e64d9dd0-daea-475d-91b6-8a914e3732df" alt="image">
 </p>

-# Hi there, I'm Cjay Gidayawan👋👋
+# Hi there, I'm Cjay 👋👋
 An aspiring software developer, still a beginer but I'm looking forward to learn more about software development!
 I mostly create projects on my free time.
 I want to be an expert to backend someday😀😀